Skip to content

 1. Deploy the Main cluster on a Kubernetes cluster (or use an existing one)

-2. Get secrets from the Main cluster and apply them to the namespace in Kubernetes cluster to which you’ll deploy the Replica cluster
+2. Get TLS secrets from the Main cluster and apply them to the namespace in Kubernetes cluster to which you’ll deploy the Replica cluster

 3. Deploy Replica cluster on a Kubernetes cluster